MR-KANNADIGA/KANNADIGA-BOT/README.md

 - To Get Details Of StringSession Follow Step:

-- Go To Telegram And Search @Pro_StringBot
+- Go To Telegram And Search @KANNADIGA_STRINGBot

 - Click Start

-- Send Ur Phone Number To @Pro_StringBot
+- Send Ur Phone Number To @KANNADIGA_STRINGBot

 - U Received Code From Telegram Like This=VGFK0rHbzaF

 - Copy Ur Code

-- Paste Ur Code in @Pro_StringBot
+- Paste Ur Code in @KANNADIGA_STRINGBot

 - U Received APP ID